anderkve/FYS3150/_sources/book/using_git/using_git.md

 ## Synopsis

-This tutorial explains how to import a new project into git, make changes to it, and share changes with other developers.
-It's a slightly modified and extended version of the manual entry of *gittutorial*.
-At any point, you can look this up in your terminal should you forget it by running
+This tutorial explains how to import a new project into Git, make changes to it, and share changes with other developers.
+It's a slightly modified and extended version of the manual entry called *gittutorial*, which you can look up in your terminal by running

 ```sh
 man gittutorial